KITSKevinBonett/css-modules-ui-lib-poc/README.md

 - Each component in "src\lib\components" has an associated ".js", ".scss" and ".json" file.
 - Each component is exported as a module in "src\lib\index.js" - e.g. ```export { default as Button } from './components/Button';```.

-## So how do I use this library from another application?
+## So how do I use this library from another React application?

 ### 1. Install library in your consuming app
 `npm i css-modules-ui-lib-poc`